Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Abstract

 \section{Abstract}

 Anomalies in multivariate time series often arise from temporal context and cross-channel coordination rather than isolated outliers.
-We present Pi-Transformer, a physics-informed transformer with two attention pathways: a data-driven series attention and a smoothly evolving prior attention that encodes temporal invariants such as scale-related self-similarity and phase synchrony.
-The prior acts as a stable reference that calibrates reconstruction error.
-During training, we pair a reconstruction objective with a divergence term that encourages agreement between the two attentions while keeping them meaningfully distinct; the prior is regularised to evolve smoothly and is lightly distilled towards dataset-level statistics.
+We present Pi-Transformer (Prior-Informed Transformer), a transformer with two attention pathways: data-driven series attention and a smoothly evolving prior attention that encodes temporal invariants such as scale-related self-similarity and phase synchrony.
+The prior provides an amplitude-insensitive temporal reference that calibrates reconstruction error.
+During training, we pair a reconstruction objective with a divergence term that encourages agreement between the two attentions while keeping them meaningfully distinct.
+The prior is regularised to evolve smoothly and is lightly distilled towards dataset-level statistics.
 At inference, the model combines an alignment-weighted reconstruction signal (Energy) with a mismatch signal that highlights timing and phase disruptions, and fuses them into a single score for detection.
 Across five benchmarks (SMD, MSL, SMAP, SWaT, and PSM), Pi-Transformer achieves state-of-the-art or highly competitive F1, with particular strength on timing and phase-breaking anomalies.
 Case analyses show complementary behaviour of the two streams and interpretable detections around regime changes.
-Embedding physics-informed priors into attention yields a calibrated and robust approach to anomaly detection in complex multivariate systems.
-Code is publicly available at this GitHub repository\footnote{https://github.com/sepehr-m/Pi-Transformer}.
+Embedding prior attention into transformer scoring yields a calibrated and robust approach to anomaly detection in complex multivariate systems.